A local (outgoing) tunnel forwards traffic coming to a local port to a specified remote port.

 The forwarding address in the command is resolved at the (remote)

 end point of the tunnel.
-In this case localhost
+In this case localhost refers to

-the server host (sshserver
+the server host (sshserver).

 In this example, also the --abort-on-failing-tunnel